turistu/odds-n-ends/firefox/pastejack.md

 can terminate the pasting mode early on with a `\e[201~` escape.

-For bash, you can take also advantage of some quirks in the readline library to turn off the highlighting and make the payload invisible to the user.
+For bash, you can take also advantage of some quirks in the readline library to turn off the highlighting and make the payload invisible to the user [^bash].
 E.g. ([live example here][bash-pastejack]):

 	let payload = 'touch ~/LOL-' + Date.now() / 1000;